Florida Registered Paralegal (FRP)

 Read more about the paralegals and staff at Sammis Law Firm.

-What are the Qualifying Criteria to Become a F.R.P.?
+The Qualifying Criteria to Become a FRP

 The qualifying criteria to become a Florida Registered Paralegal include:

-• education and work experience as set forth in rule 20-3.1(a); or
+- education and work experience as set forth in rule 20-3.1(a); or

-• certification and work experience as set forth in rule 20-3.1(b)
+- certification and work experience as set forth in rule 20-3.1(b)

-In order to qualify as paralegal work or paralegal work experience for purposes of meeting the eligibility and renewal requirements, the paralegal must primarily perform paralegal work and the work must be continuous and recent.
+To qualify as paralegal work or paralegal work experience for purposes of meeting the eligibility and renewal requirements, the paralegal must primarily perform paralegal work, and the work must be continuous and recent.
+Recent paralegal work means work performed during the previous 5 years in connection with the initial registration.

 Alternatively, a person may become a Florida Registered Paralegal by obtaining one of the following certifications:

-• successful completion of the Paralegal Advanced Competency Exam (PACE certification as offered by the National Federation of Paralegal Associations “NFPA”) and good standing with NFPA; or
+- successful completion of the Paralegal Advanced Competency Exam (PACE certification as offered by the National Federation of Paralegal Associations “NFPA”) and good standing with NFPA; or

-• successful completion of the Certified Legal Assistant/Certified Paralegal Examination (CLA/CP certification as offered by the National Association of Legal Assistants “NALA”) and good standing with NALA.
+- successful completion of the Certified Legal Assistant/Certified Paralegal Examination (CLA/CP certification as offered by the National Association of Legal Assistants “NALA”) and good standing with NALA.

+After becoming an FRP, the paralegal must complete continuing education requirements.
 The rules regulating the Florida Registered Paralegals (FRPs) can be found in Chapter 20 of the rules regulating The Florida Bar.
 Florida Registered Paralegals must abide by a Code of Ethics and Responsibility.

 Additional Resources